Dans-labs/dariah/docs/Client/Components.md

     `select` | **string** | sometimes a list is fetched as a whole, sometimes only *my own* records are displayed and yet other times only records that are the details of some master record must be shown; this property indicates which is which;
     `settings` | **object** | a slice of the state from [getSettings](Dux.md#settings); settings are pieces of custom information that are relevant to many components of the app;
     `table` | **string** | name of the table that the component must deal with;
-    `submitValues` | **function** | a callback that is used to save form values to the database; used for components that supply edit controls for form values: they can call `submitValues` after a change or upon loss of focus; it is basically the `handleSubmit` from Redux-From, with a specific first argument passed (`toDb`) that saves values to the database;
+    `submitValues` | **function** | a callback that is used to save form values to the database; used for components that supply edit controls for form values: they can call `submitValues` after a change or upon loss of focus; it is basically the `handleSubmit` from Redux-Form, with a specific first argument passed (`toDb`) that saves values to the database;
     `tables` | **object** | a slice of the state from [getTables](Dux.md#tables); all data that comes from database tables; organized by `table` name; for each table there is spec information and actual entity data;
     `win` | **{**`width` **number**`, height` **number**`}` | a slice of the state from [getWinDim](Dux.md#win); contains the physical dimensions of the window at any time.
     `workflow` | **object** | slice of the state that contains workflow information.